-Often mentioned, but rarely explained, "establishing a pattern" is a goal of every serious bass angler.
-While the term pattern would seem to suggest some visible cues that lead the angler to narrow his or her approach to catching, I find that many of the pros, with years of experience, appear to skip steps, or make assumptions that newcomers just can't.
+Often mentioned but rarely explained, "establishing a pattern" is a goal of every serious bass angler.
+While the term pattern suggests some visible cues that lead the angler to narrow their approach to catching, many pros, with years of experience appear to skip steps or make assumptions that newcomers just can't.

 The following includes some thoughts on the matter.

-First off, a good question to ask might be, "What is a pattern?"
+First, a good question might be, "What is a pattern?"

-From my perspective, a pattern is evidence of repeat bass behavior in a given period of time.
+In my opinion, a pattern is evidence of repeat bass behavior in a given period.
 But here's the rub.
-It's about their behavioral patterns, but from our perspective.
+It's about their behavioral patterns but from our perspective.

-Bass may be active, even feeding, in an area that features a certain topography, cover, or bait availability, however, it is the angler who sorts through his various tool options, positions his boat, and makes the presentations to complete the package that gets the fish--that process is what we recognize as pattern fishing.
+Bass may be active, even feeding, in an area with a particular topography, cover, or bait availability.
+However, the angler sorts through his various tool options, positions his boat and makes the presentations to complete the package that gets the fish--that process is what we recognize as pattern fishing.

-To be sure, a pattern may be so refined that it truly gets down to a 4-pound test fluoro, tandem-rigged Sworming Hornets fished parallel and tight to the shoreline before 7 a.m., but in many waters and in many other situations, the fish may not require so many stipulations.
+To be sure, a pattern may be so refined that it gets down to a 4-pound test fluoro, tandem-rigged Sworming Hornets fished parallel and tight to the shoreline before 7 a.m.
+Still, in many waters and many other situations, the fish may not require so many stipulations.
 But you won't usually know that immediately, even armed with recent information.
-Day-to-day changes may forge small variations in the fish behavior, which may require adjustments on your part.
+Day-to-day changes may forge slight variations in the fish's behavior, which may require adjustments on your part.

-When fishing "strange" water, you often have to rely much more on your own powers of observation and understanding, but that exercise will serve you well over the long run.
-After all, establishing a pattern is based on gathering information while on the water-and then acting on it.
+When fishing "strange" water, you often have to rely much more on your powers of observation and understanding, but that exercise will serve you well over the long run.
+After all, establishing a pattern is based on gathering information while on the water and then acting on it.

-For my money, the best information toward establishing a pattern comes from "bites."
-If you have a trusted fishing partner with some experience, and he tells you he got a bite, that may work for you.
-But nothing speaks better to me and my quest than a bite that I get on the end of my line.
+For my money, the best information for establishing a pattern comes from "bites."
+If you have a trusted fishing partner with some experience who tells you he got a bite, that may work for you.
+But nothing speaks better to me and my quest than a bite that I get at the end of my line.

-Somewhat like remembering your first kiss, first car, or first bass, there are experiences that have a certain indelible quality.
-Admittedly less meteoric, but still critical in confidently pursuing bass, those things you actually experience (see, feel, learn, even sense) while you're out there, matter the most.
+Somewhat like remembering your first kiss, first car, or first bass, some experiences have a certain indelible quality.
+Admittedly less meteoric but still critical in confidently pursuing bass, those things you experience (see, feel, learn, even sense) while you're out there matter the most.
 This is the best kind of information there is.

 As for getting those bites, however, you have to understand there is more than one way to proceed.
-In fact, whatever method an angler is most comfortable with to get that bite is the one to commence with.
-If you drop-shot or Texas rig most often, start with those methods; don't try to become Kevin VanDam and power fish with baits you're not familiar with.
-Plastic worms have an edge over many lure types in that fish of all sizes tend to bite them.
+Whatever method an angler is most comfortable with to get that bite is the one to commence with.
+If you drop-shot or Texas rig most often, start with those methods; don't try to become Kevin VanDam and power fish with baits you need to become familiar with.
+Plastic worms have the edge over many lure types in that fish of all sizes tend to bite them.
 The issue with most plastic worm methods is they don't cover water quickly, so you need to understand their limitations.

 Personally, when it comes to bass fishing, I always liked that line in the movie "Midway" where the bomber squadron leader tells his flight, "Get in close and get hits."
-Bites are everything because they clearly indicate that you have found fish that are interested, or at least, reactive.
+Bites are everything because they indicate that you have found fish that are interested or, at least, reactive.
 This is good.

-But if you're not paying attention, you'll miss out on the details.
+But if you pay attention, you'll get all the details.

 Because patterns are sometimes veiled in occurrences that may or may not have anything to do with what the fish are doing, you need to be a critical observer in your pattern search.
 Yes, you may find bass on steep, east side walls, hitting 5/16-ounce, black football head jigs, on 12-pound test, green mono in 15 to 18 feet of water after 10 a.m.

-Some of these things may matter and some won't.
-Note them, if you will, but don't necessarily attribute them all to your pattern.
-You could go to the next spot and the pickup trucks are metallic blue!
+Some of these things may matter, and some won't.
+Note them, if you will, but don't necessarily attribute them to your pattern.
+You could go to the next spot, and the pickup trucks are metallic blue!

-Now, if you're not catching, or not catching like you think you should be, assessing any bites becomes even more important.
+Now, assessing any bite becomes even more critical if you're not catching or not catching like you think you should be.

 You want to note the depth of the strike, the speed of the retrieve when it occurred, the angle of the cast, or where in the cast/retrieve that bite came.
 For instance, did it come when the lure first hit the water?
-Or, was it much later.
-Most veteran anglers can describe a time while they were carefully and quietly pitching their slow-falling baits for an hour, but they didn't get any reaction until a fish swirled on their offering as it was being lifted out of the water.
+Or was it much later?
+Most veteran anglers can describe a time when they were carefully and quietly pitching their slow-falling baits for an hour, but they didn't get any reaction until a fish swirled on their offering as it was being lifted out of the water.

 That's a clue, baby.